MrPotato30/spudjs-docs/docs/api/main.md

 https://spudjs.repl.co/api/
 ```

-As of writing, there only 4 endpoints have been added!
+As of writing, there only 4 endpoints that have been added!

 Most of the current endpoints just require you to fetch;
 ```js